 Gene Haas Scholarship Aids Manufacturing Students

-BRIDGEPORT, CT – Students at Housatonic Community College (HCC) will have increased financial support as they pursue manufacturing and engineering education and training.
-That’s because HCC just received a $10,000 grant from the Gene Haas Foundation.
+BRIDGEPORT, CT – Students at Housatonic Community College (HCC) will have increased financial support as they pursue manufacturing, engineering education and training.
+HCC just received a $10,000 grant from the Gene Haas Foundation.
 The Gene Haas Scholarships will be given to students currently enrolled in or new students taking machining based training and/or engineering programs.
 The scholarships also cover Computer Numerical Control (CNC) machining classes at a secondary level career center.
 The scholarship application process is open to all eligible students.

 On receiving the award, Richard DuPont, Executive Director of Institutional Advancement said, “We are pleased that the success of HCC’s Advanced Manufacturing Program has been recognized by an industry giant, and that students will have a direct financial benefit because of this gift.
 The Haas Foundation’s goals mesh perfectly with what we do at Housatonic.
 This collaboration works, and its one we hope will continue and broaden in years to come.”

 One of the goals of the Gene Haas Foundation is to introduce students to careers in machine technology and manufacturing by sponsoring educational events, programs and related competitions.

 HCC President Dr. Paul Broadie commented, “The Gene Haas Scholarships provide increased opportunities for students to access viable education and career options in advanced manufacturing and engineering.
 Based on program completion and employment rates, in addition to student testimonials, we know these programs and the personal and professional development experienced as a result, add value to their lives and to the regional and national economy.”